Colibri

 The different building blocks of the Colibri service include:

-3. Tablet and Telemedicine connected devices for isolated homes.
-Those products will be delivered to isolated people to allow them to have permanent access to various services (instant messaging with relatives, access to personalised services and 24-hour medical advice) as well as to monitor special pathologies.
+These products are delivered to isolated people to allow them to have permanent access to various services (instant messaging with relatives, access to personalised services and 24-hour medical advice) as well as to monitor special pathologies.

 Space Added Value